VirtuallyCreative/ollie-ui-docs/src/pages/docs/editors-configs/page2-1.md

 the only option on this list that isn't free, but it does offer a free 30-day trial.

 At Virtually(Creative) we use [Visual Studio Code](https://code.visualstudio.com) because it's free, it's fast, it offers a built-in terminal, it has excellent Git integration and node debugging, and it boasts a rich plug-in ecosystem.

+Another option is [Visual Studio 2019](https://visualstudio.microsoft.com/vs/), a full-powered IDE that has a free Community Edition and is more focused on .NET or SQL.

 ## Cool Story bro, but I'm back-end